MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-case-email-issue.md

 ---
 title: Troubleshoot an issue faced when converting an email to a case | Microsoft Docs
-description: See how you can fix an issue converting an email to a case in Dynamics 365 Customer Service ms.date: 10/11/2022 ms.topic: article
+description: Learn how you can fix an issue with converting an email to a case in Dynamics 365 Customer Service. ms.date: 04/25/2023 ms.topic: article
 author: neeranelli
 ms.author: nenellim